subugoe/goobi_docker/README.md

 ## Missing files
 * goobi.war
 	 * build your own goobi.war and add it to the docker-dir/tomcat/ folder
+	 * unpack it to a directory called docker-dir/tomcat/goobi2.0

 ## List containers